What Percent Of College Students Graduate With Honors, You’ve worked really hard. You didn’t get your degree by slacking off.

-The system is in place to prevent average students in a class of underachievers from receiving honors.
+The system is in place to prevent average students in a class of underachievers from receiving honours.

-At the University of Alaska Fairbanks, for example, students must have a minimum GPA of 3.5 for cu*m Laude honors, 3.75 for Magna cu*m Laude, and 3.9 for summa cu*m Laude.
+At the University of Alaska Fairbanks, for example, students must have a minimum GPA of 3.5 for cu*m Laude honours, 3.75 for Magna cu*m Laude, and 3.9 for summa cu*m Laude.

-The most common criterion for Latin honors, as previously stated, is based on cumulative GPA.
+The most common criterion for Latin honours, as previously stated, is based on cumulative GPA.

 Some colleges, on the other hand, do not award these awards based on GPA; instead, a proportion of the best students is considered.

-It’s a good idea to double-check the school’s honors requirements before enrolling.
+It’s a good idea to double-check the school’s honours requirements before enrolling.